zerynth/docs/docs/reference/libs/solomon/ssd1351/docs/examples.md

 # Examples

-The following are a list of examples for lib.solomon.ssd1351
+The following are a list of examples for lib.solomon.ssd1351.

 ## Draw a blinking image

-Draw an image and set the contrast alternately to max and min values for blinking
+Draw an image and set the contrast alternately to max and min values for blinking.